 In this work we propose one strategy for inducing increased alignment between artificial and biological visual representations.
-Better understanding the computational principles underlying visual representations has the potential to benefit both the quality of computer vision applications and our ability to clinically treat disorders related to visual perception.
+Better understanding the computational principles underlying visual representations has the potential to benefit the quality of computer vision applications, to offer insights into the structure of the primate visual system, and to improve clinical treatment of disorders related to visual perception.